 Earlier this month, I came across a quick decluttering projects article on Houzz (one of the best websites ever).
 I’ve read so many home organization articles with decent ideas that just didn’t motivate me to leap into action and try any of them right away.
 I read this article and thought, “I could check off all these tasks tomorrow.”
 No more excuses.
 I got the entire list done and took all the photos for this post in the same day.

-When we moved a year and a half ago, I went through everything that I owned.
+When we moved into our current home, I went through everything that I owned.
 Going through everything you own does NOT fall under the list of quick decluttering projects.
 However, it helped me address at least half of the tasks I cover in this post.
 Some of my organization tactics have stuck while other areas continue to need improvement.
 As I cover these quick decluttering projects, I talk about what has and hasn’t worked and what I’m doing to try to stay organized.

 Food storage containers